lvunie/piwik_research/note/userAdmin.md

 6. "user" associate "website", with permission to view data, information
 7.  ...more?

-**Attention: when each website added, need to generate tracking code for new website
+**Attention: when there is new website added to piwik tracking, need to generate tracking code for new website

 ##Key notes:
 The function of this project should include: